-Christmas is my favorite time of year.
+Though things seem different this year, Christmas has always been my favorite time of year.
 It is especially fun when children are young.
 Who can resist the joy of seeing little loved ones’ faces light up as they discover the thrill of an exciting new toy?

 However, in today’s gadget-giddy world, when I shop, I am very careful to keep a second list: batteries!
 It seems everything needs batteries.
 You simply can’t pick up a toy without seeing that tiny print in the corner, “batteries not included.”
 I can just picture the pitiful scenario.
 I buy the perfect toy and wrap it beautifully.
 The child unwraps toy and squeals in delight.
 Moments later, we discover that the toy, attractive and filled with potential, simply cannot do what it was made to do.
 I didn’t supply the batteries!

 When it comes to today’s toys, batteries are the equivalent of life or death.
 A toy may look appealing.
 It may have all kinds of bells and whistles and be packed full of promise.
 Yet, without batteries, it can do none of the things it was designed to do.

 In a way, we are like that toy.
 God created us for a purpose and filled us with promise.
 However, without “batteries” – the true Light of God – we remain only an empty shell of all that we were intended to be.
 Ever since our ancestors rebelled against God in that garden paradise so long ago, every human being is born spiritually dead: without light or life.
 But praise God that He did not abandon us there.
 Through the gift of His Son, God came down from Heaven to fill us with His light and His love.

 Embracing the Light

 Jesus declared, “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life.”
 (John 8:12)